 Courses provide the same amount of content as traditional degrees but take two years (or three in Scotland).
 They're offered by a handful of institutions in some subject areas.

 Courses often include work-based learning such as placements.
-Universities regularly allow you to transfer from an accelerated degree onto an equivalent three-year degree.
+Universities often let you transfer from an accelerated degree onto an equivalent three-year degree.

 - READ MORE